alexch/codelikethis/public/lessons/agile/acceptance_testing.md

 * Unit Tests - low level, interact directly with code
 * Integration Tests - higher level, to test the entire system (or a few parts) working together
-* Acceptance Tests - to verify system is meeting its ultimate goals
-* End-to-end (E2E) Tests - high level, tests UI *and* logic *and* database *and* API calls
+* End-to-end (E2E) Tests - high level, test UI *and* logic *and* database *and* API calls
-  * often, Integration and Acceptance tests are E2E
 * Smoke Tests - very small suite of tests, quick to run, to prove system isn't completely broken
-* Stress Tests - simulates real-world behavior under load
+* Stress Tests - simulate real-world behavior under load

+---

+* Acceptance Tests - verify that the system is meeting its ultimate goals for functionality / performance / usability / profit
+  * often, acceptance tests are E2E
+  * often, smoke tests are a subset of acceptance tests

+# Why test?

 the point of all automated testing is feedback

 > If a test fails in the woods, does anyone hear it fail?

+Can you think of some examples of when acceptance tests might be useful?

 # Acceptance Tests

 * should be *automated* (or at least *automatable*)
 * are "executable specifications" of the system
-* test cases correspond with product goals and requirements
+* correspond with product goals and requirements
-* linked to user stories but not necessarily one-to-one
+* are linked to user stories but not necessarily one-to-one
-    * A story can have one or many acceptance tests -- whatever it takes to ensure the feature works
+    * One story can have many acceptance tests -- whatever it takes to ensure the feature works

-# Acceptance Test Templates
+# Acceptance Criteria Templates

 * There are two popular human-readable "mad libs" templates for acceptance criteria
   * As a \___, I want to ___ So that ___.